-▲ Front stamp ■Back block of 10 stamps
+▲Front stamp ■Back block of 10 stamps

-All Global Positioning Systems (GPS) have a graphical interface showing the maps and planned routes.
+GPS All Global Positioning Systems (GPS) have a graphical interface showing the maps and planned routes.
 Most GPS are today integrated in cars and smartphones.

+Francoptyp-Postalia "T1000" digital (Netherlands)

+computer security

-Francoptyp-Postalia "T1000" digital (Netherlands) computer security Computer security and protection of information or Cyber war became one of the hottest issues the last years.
+Computer security and protection of information or Cyber war became one of the hottest issues the last years.
 Defending us against attacks (like sharks) of foreign powers.

+29: 96: des.
+61: 67: 613: 210.